CanvasHS/canvashs.github.io/test.md

 #Configuring tests

-##Server/module
+##Module
-For the module and server components configuring tests is similar.
+For the module component configuring tests is similar.
 Tests are configured using [Hspec](http://hspec.github.io/).
-Tests should be placed in the **canvashs-module/tests** and **canvashs-server/tests** folders respectively.
+Tests should be placed in the **canvashs-module/tests** folder.
 Related tests should be placed in seperate Spec files.
 Spec files will automatically be discovered.

 How to write tests with Hspec can be found in the [Getting started with Hspec tutorial](http://hspec.github.io/getting-started.html).